nexus-js/nexusHub/docs/deploymentInstructions.md

 ## Dockerizing our composition

-It is important that before this step docker is installed, running, and that you are signed in with your Docker ID.
+It is important that before this step Docker is installed, running, and that you are signed in with your Docker ID.

 ### Creating a Docker Image

-A Dockerfile is a configuration file for Docker that instruct Docker how to build an image.
+A Dockerfile is a configuration file for Docker that instructs Docker how to build an image.
 Add the following to a file named `Dockerfile`:

 ```bash
 #Create our image from Node 6.9-alpine